cristianovitorino/tsp-gpt-rust/README.md

 ```

 #### CLI
-Press 'Ctrl + C' to exit the CLI application
+Press `Ctrl + C` when you need to exit the CLI application
 ```
 cargo run
 ```